LAST UPDATED: 4/21/23 – Animating Your Vacation Photos

 Step 4: Test the Animation and Adjust

 Now that you have added the animation to your image, and you have stopped the movement of the areas you would like to remain stationary, the next step is to test your animation.
-To test the animation, simply press the play button on the bottom toolbar, as shown below.
+To test the work you have done animating your vacation photos, simply press the play button on the bottom toolbar, as shown below.

 You can also use the crop tool, which is accessible by choosing the “crop” icon on the bottom toolbar, to adjust the width and height of your overall image.
 If you would like to focus on just a certain portion of your image, you can crop out any unwanted areas using this tool.